JonathanMSifleet/CritickerOverhaul/readme.md

+To do:
+-Form validation

+Misc:

+- Fix Signout user
+- CSS fixes
+- Fix footer not sticking to bottom
+- Re-enable profile image functionality

 Node 15 or later required for database migration

 The database has been migrated and one SQL file containing the whole database will be provided inside a folder in the root of this project, titled "IMPORT".